-Barry’s humble beginnings in the entertainment industry began when he toured with a theatre group in Melbourne after serving with the RAAF under National Service in 1955.
+Barry’s humble beginnings in the entertainment industry began when he toured with a theatre group in Melbourne, after serving with the RAAF under National Service in 1955.
 After performing at clubs with his theatre group, Barry partnered up with Dave Clarke (aka Dave Nelson) and began performing overseas in England and the US.
 Upon returning to Australia, Barry made a number of television appearances and projects, starring in a TV musical sketch comedy called 66 And All That, which later became known as the Barry Crocker Show, airing on Network Ten for two years.

-Barry’s already impressive long list of acting accolades continues with his numerous lead roles in live theatre and cabaret productions including an acclaimed theatrical performance as lead role Jerry Ryan in America’s ‘See Saw’ alongside Michelle Lee and Tommy Tune, the lead roles in ‘Scapino’ and ‘Mother’s Day’ and the role of Frank in ‘Educating Rita’ with Katy Manning and was the voice of the narrator in the ‘Rocky Horror Show’ in Sydney’s Star City theatre and in 2004 played an integral part in the successful Australian musical ‘Eureka’.
+Barry’s already impressive long list of acting accolades continues with his numerous lead roles in live theatre and cabaret productions.
+These include an acclaimed theatrical performance as lead role Jerry Ryan in America’s ‘See Saw’ alongside Michelle Lee and Tommy Tune, the lead roles in ‘Scapino’ and ‘Mother’s Day’, the role of Frank in ‘Educating Rita’ with Katy Manning, the voice of the narrator in the ‘Rocky Horror Show’ in Sydney’s Star City theatre, and, in 2004, an integral part in the successful Australian musical ‘Eureka’.

-Barry’s contributions to the music industry began in May of 1973 when he released the album Music Makes My Day.
-Featuring the likes of Australian greats Olivia Newton-John and Pat Carroll on the album, it enjoyed great chart success reaching as high as chart position number 3 in Brisbane and Adelaide.
-His concert performances numbers in the hundreds comprising of a dynamic four week season at the renowned MGM Grand Hotel in Las Vegas, Lake Tahoe’s The Sahara Hotel, The Village Barn and The Bonsoir in New York and London’s Palace Theatre.
-His participation and contribution to the UNICEF concerts are highly valued across various charity companies and perhaps most notably, Barry participated in Jerry Lewis’s telethon alongside the legendary Frank Sinatra, Tony Bennett and Dean Martin.
+Barry’s contributions to the music industry began in May of 1973 when he released the album “Music Makes My Day”.
+Featuring the likes of Australian greats Olivia Newton-John and Pat Carroll, the album enjoyed great chart success, reaching as high as chart position number 3 in Brisbane and Adelaide.
+His concert performances number in the hundreds, comprising of a dynamic four week season at the renowned MGM Grand Hotel in Las Vegas, Lake Tahoe’s The Sahara Hotel, The Village Barn and The Bonsoir in New York, and London’s Palace Theatre.
+His participation and contribution to the UNICEF concerts are highly valued across various charity companies.
+Perhaps most notably, Barry participated in Jerry Lewis’s telethon alongside the legendary Frank Sinatra, Tony Bennett and Dean Martin.

-It is nearly impossible to list all his achievements and unreasonable to define his talent to just one medium but the American entertainment institution Variety sums up Barry Crocker perfectly as “Another hot Australian Export”.
+It is nearly impossible to list all his achievements, and unreasonable to define his talent to just one medium, but the American entertainment institution “Variety” sums up Barry Crocker perfectly as “Another hot Australian Export”.